inverse-inc/packetfence/addons/monit/README.md

  * monit_build_configuration.pl file: Perl script that will put in place "Monit" configuration files depending on arguments.
 Running it without any parameters will provide you the appropriate syntax to use.

- * .tt files: Template Toolkit files used as templates by the 'monit_build_configuration.pl' Perl script to generate "Monit" configuration files.
+ * XX_*.tt files: Template Toolkit files used as templates by the 'monit_build_configuration.pl' Perl script to generate PacketFence best practices monitoring configuration files.

+ * .tt files: Template Toolkit files used as templates by the 'monit_build_configuration.pl' Perl script to parts of it's own configuration.

  * monitoring-scripts folder: Helpers used to maintain a list of check scripts that ensures OS best-practices.